 Members of Parliament are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them at the General Election or not.
 They are only able to deal with issues raised by people who live in their constituency.
 To check if you are one of John's constituents, please enter your postcode on the Parliament website .

 There is no job description for an MP and each MP has to work out the best way to pursue the role for themselves.
 The main task is to consider and propose new laws as well as raise issues relating to the constituency or constituents.
 This is not always easy as contentious and divisive issues are often debated.
 It is always important to listen to different views and to weigh up arguments.
 In the end every MP has to make a judgement on what they say and how they vote on particular issues.
+An MP is not therefore a delegate and while constituents may ask for a course of action it is for the MP to decide.

 For the most part an MPs time is divided between working in Parliament or representing parliament elsewhere and working in their constituency.